Saturday, May 30, 2026

 Realizing High-Test Peroxide (HTP) in Aerospace

-For over a year, I have proposed various VTOL aircraft and space rocket architectures.
-These designs rely heavily on optimized onboard propellant combinations.
-While Liquid Oxygen (LOX) is acceptable for traditional, low-frequency rocket launches, its cryogenic boil-off makes it unviable for aircraft requiring hours of operational readiness and extended burn times.
-The pursuit of a unified propellant across both rockets and VTOL aircraft necessitated an alternative oxidizer: 98% High-Test Peroxide (HTP).
-Implementing HTP, however, requires solving specific design constraints.
+For over a year, I have proposed various VTOL aircraft and space rocket architectures utilizing optimized onboard propellant combinations.
+While Liquid Oxygen (LOX) is standard for low-frequency space launches, its cryogenic boil-off makes it entirely unviable for aviation platforms requiring extended operational readiness and hours of standby.
+The pursuit of a unified propellant across both domains requires an alternative oxidizer: High-Test Peroxide (H₂O₂).
+However, implementation demands specific mechanical architectures and tailored purity tiers to balance performance against handling logistics.

-First, the fluid path from the storage tanks to the catalyst pack must be minimal with negligible valving.
-The "Naked Rocket" design resolves this by directly feeding the engines located under each structural support stud.
-Second, HTP turbopumps require precise pressure management to avoid rapid decomposition.
+Turbopump Dynamics: HTP turbopumps require precise pressure management to avoid rapid decomposition.
 This is solved by using a cascaded configuration of smaller radial pumps to lift the pressure smoothly, combined with a reduction of the chamber pressure to 45 bar.
-Third, HTP demands stringent handling and storage protocols.
-This liability is completely bypassed by utilizing on-demand synthesis directly at the launch interface, eliminating long-term storage hazards.

 No comments :